Service Number 40432

 Cecil remarried on the 27th September 1914 in Preston to Frances Maria Abicent.

 On the 19th April 1915, Cecil was appointed the Acting Regimental Quartermaster Sergeant in the 3rd Battalion.
-Then on the 18th May 1916, Cecil was transferred to the Armoured Section Motor Machine Gun Section and appointed as Quartermaster Sergeant.
+Then on the 14th May 1916 Cecil went to France and on the 18th May was transferred to the Armoured Section Motor Machine Gun Section and appointed as Quartermaster Sergeant.

 On the 31st August 1916, Cecil Ernest Curtis was discharged after 21 years and 102 days service from the Heavy Section of 2nd Battalion Machine Gun Corps (Tank Corps) on appointment to a commission the following day (1st September 1916) as Lieutenant and Quartermaster of Heavy Section Machine Gun Corps.

-Cecil went to serve in France on the 14th May 1917 embarking in Southampton and disembarking the following day in Le Havre.
+Cecil must have returned to the UK at some point because he went back to serve in France on the 14th May 1917 embarking in Southampton and disembarking the following day in Le Havre.

 Cecil was granted leave in the UK from 21st January 1918 until the 4th February 1918.
-On the 5th he rejoined from leave, but was transferred to home establishment on the 12th February 1918 and he relinquished his role as equipment officer on the 25th February when he became Adjutant.
+On the 5th he rejoined from leave, but was transferred to home establishment on the 12th February 1918 and he relinquished his role as equipment officer on the 25th February when he became Adjutant of the 15th Tank Battalion.

 Cecil re-embarked on the 8th July 1918 disembarking the following day.
 He was granted another leave period in the UK from 12th December 1918 until the 26th December but this was extended until the 28th December.